Publications

 Working Papers

 Agnihotri Anustubh and Chowdhury Anirvan, “Electoral Dominance in Democratic Regimes: Evidence from West Bengal, India.”
-[Presented at Comparative Politics Conference (COMPASS) at UCLA, 2019] Abstract
+Working Paper

 Non-Academic Writing